 • Joel Asoro signed for Sunderland in 2015, playing alongside Jordan Pickford.

-• Sweden's Kristoffer Olsson was at Arsenal between 2011 and 2014 while Tim Erlandsson joined Nottingham Forest in 2015, spending 2017 on loan back in his native Sweden with Eskilstuna.
+• Sweden's Kristoffer Olsson was at Arsenal between 2011 and 2014, while Tim Erlandsson joined Nottingham Forest in 2015, spending 2017 on loan in his native Sweden with Eskilstuna.

 • Gustav Engvall moved to Bristol City in summer 2016.

 • Jacob Larsson was in the Sweden team beaten 3-0 by England in European U17 Championship qualifying in October 2010.
-Simon Tibbling was an unused substitute; Pickford was in goal for England.
+Simon Tibbling was an unused substitute; Pickford kept goal for England.